-- A. To do an opening joint session or not the controversy continues - 1.
-Those opposed (mediators and advocates) argue - a.
+- A. In litigated disputes there is real disagreement among parties, their lawyers, and even among mediators, about whether to do an opening joint session - 1.
+Those opposed (mediators and advocates) argue: - a.
 The parties can't even be in the same room their positions will become more polarized at best, and at worst the mediation will blow up before it really gets started - b.
-Everyone already knows everyone else's position it is a waste of time a.
-The parties (not their lawyers) need to vent, need to tell their story and need an opportunity to feel that they have been heard, all of which distinguishes real mediation from judicial type settlement conferences
+Everyone already knows everyone else's position it is a waste of time

-2. Those in favor argue
+2. Those in favor argue: